-Often the term pension is used to refer to a traditional defined benefit (DB) plan, and retirement plan is used to refer to a defined contribution (DC) plan.
-In this ICI Research Perspective, the two term a re used interchangeably.
-Specifically, the term pension or pension plan refers to both DB plans and DC plans, including 401(k) plans.
+Often the term pension plan is used to refer to a traditional defined benefit (DB) plan, and retirement plan is used to refer to a defined contribution (DC) plan.
+In this ICI Research Perspective, the two terms are used interchangeably.
+Specifically, the term pension plan or retirement plan refers to both DB plans and DC plans, including 401(k) plans.